woheller69/browser/README.md

 <img src="https://github.com/scoute-dich/browser/blob/master/graphics/Zeichnung_features.png" /></a>

 "FOSS Browser" is a fully free/open source (as in freedom) Android app.
-FOSS Browser is doesn't show ads and doesn't track you.
+FOSS Browser doesn't show ads and doesn't track you.
 The intention is to provide a simple and light weight but powerful and privacy friendly browser with a modern user interface.
 Your privacy - your data.

 <a href="https://f-droid.org/packages/de.baumann.browser/" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>